nschlia/ffmpegfs/INSTALL.md

 ### Prerequisites

-FFmpegfs uses FFmpeg lib for decoding/encoding.
+FFmpegfs uses the FFmpeg lib for decoding and encoding.
 It requires the following libraries:

 * gcc and g++ compilers
 * fuse (>= 2.6.0)